KSheridan86/project-3-heart-of-darkness/README.md

   - Regular narrative and choices - Verify that:
     - The story begins and offers the user the choice to choose their path.
-    - That the story progress' as the user wishes.
+    - That the story progresses as the user wishes.
     - That a warning message appears if anything other than the available choices is entered.

   - Menu - Verify that: